-Specifically, I have divided the 11 NCDG competencies for your high school student into two sets of 10 disability-focused articles.
+Specifically, I have divided the 11 NCDG competencies for your college student into two sets of 10 disability-focused articles.
 One set is based on self-confidence, and the other set is focused on competitive advantage for your college student:

 10 career builders which foster your youngster’s self-confidence.
 These include developing:

 10 career builders which provide opportunities to discover a personal competitive edge.
 These include developing:

 In essence, each of these career builders are also interview tips because they ultimately will help your youngster develop into an individual who will stand out in job interviews and who will be a job candidate employers will want to hire.

 Since 1997, I’ve met many accomplished people with CP who are successfully working within a wide variety of occupations.
 On this site, you’ll find their success stories (and how their parents and other mentors have helped them succeed by using some of the above interview tips to coach them).

 Follow me, and you and your youngster with CP will also have the opportunity to share your views about specific mentoring issues as well as personal success stories with others facing some of your same challenges.